Promoting smoking cessation pregnancy programs can be a complex issue.

 That community member is far from alone, although she might feel that way.

-According to the CDC, the average smoking rate among pregnant women is 7.2%.
+According to the CDC, the average smoking rate among pregnant women is about 5%.
 However, the rate is higher than that in 31 states.
-The highest smoking rate during pregnancy is in West Virginia (25.1%), followed by Kentucky (18.4%), Montana (16.5%), Vermont (15.5%), and Missouri (15.3%).
+The highest smoking rate during pregnancy is in West Virginia (18%), followed by Kentucky (12%), and Maine (10%).

+Pregnancy can be a powerful motivator to quit.
 And pregnant women who quit smoking during the first trimester can deliver infants that are of comparable weight and height to those of non-smoking women.

 Use the Right Messaging

-As the quote from an EX community member above demonstrates, pregnant women who use tobacco already feel shame.
+As the quote from an EX Community member above demonstrates, pregnant women who use tobacco already feel shame.
 As a result, many will hide their tobacco use from others rather than face harsh judgment.

 To increase confidence in quitting, messaging in promotions needs to be supportive rather than scolding.
 It can also help to use nonjudgmental language that ideally focuses more on gain-framed messages when quitting (vs. loss-framed messages), according to a study published in Addictive Behaviors Reports.